Companion book now available!

 When the WCG itself began crumbling in the early 1990s, as a result of the doctrinal innovations of HWA's successor Joseph Tkach, the Myth remained as a rallying point for those who were being shaken by the changes they saw to the system that had been created by HWA.
 Group after group left the mother organization and formed new, smaller Church of God church denominations which had, as one of their chief purposes, to hold on to the legacy of Herbert Armstrong.
 And thus they quickly announced their intent to either perpetuate or restore their own version of the Myth.

-Within those groups which have imitated the repressive system of control of negative information, the Myth has been able to thrive.
-However, the advent of the Internet has made such repression more difficult than it ever was in the past.
-At one time in the WCG, individuals could be disfellowshipped from the group just for studying or passing on "dissident literature."
 But the anonymity of the Internet, and the ability of people with questions about "the past" to just quietly seek information within the privacy of their own home on their computer screen, has opened up a whole new distribution method for answers to troubling questions.

 Thus this website, and many more like it.